 Homemade Mediterranean Seasoning

-Mediterranean Seasoning - I like to make my homemade seasoning by combining dried thyme, dried oregano, ground black pepper, ground cumin, garlic powder, salt, and paprika.
+Mediterranean Seasoning: I make my own using dried thyme, dried oregano, black pepper, cumin, garlic powder, salt, and paprika.
 You can substitute thyme and oregano with Italian seasoning.
-The recipe is given in recipe card notes.
+(See recipe card notes.)

-- Onions: Sautéed onions add natural sweetness and depth, balancing the tangy and savory elements in this recipe.
+- Onion: Sautéed onions add natural sweetness and depth to the filling.

-- Red bell pepper: Adds a subtle sweetness and a pop of color, making the filling of this stuffed chicken vibrant and flavorful.
+- Red bell pepper: Brings color and a gentle sweetness to the filling of the stuffed chicken breast.

 - Garlic: A must-have for this Mediterranean recipe.
-Garlic infuses the stuffing with rich, aromatic depth, enhancing every bite.
+Adds aromatic flavor.

 How to make Mediterranean Stuffed Chicken Breast with Spinach and Cheese

-Marinate the chicken (making sure to coat it all over and inside the pockets) with lemon juice, olive oil, and half of the prepared seasoning.
+Step 3: Marinate the chicken: Coat the chicken all over, including inside the pockets, with lemon juice, olive oil, and half of the prepared seasoning.

-Add spinach, feta cheese, mozzarella cheese, parmesan cheese, lemon juice, olive oil, and the remaining seasoning.
-Combine.
-Taste and adjust the seasoning.
-Spinach and cheese stuffing is ready.
+Step 5: Prepare the spinach and cheese stuffing: Add the spinach, feta cheese, mozzarella, parmesan, lemon juice, olive oil, and the remaining seasoning to a bowl.
+Mix well, taste, and adjust the seasoning if needed.
+The spinach and cheese stuffing is ready.
 Keep it aside.

-4) Stuff the chicken breasts: Divide the stuffing into 4 equal parts.
-Fill the pocket in the chicken breasts with 2-3 teaspoons of this spinach and cheese mixture.
+Step 6: Stuff the chicken breasts: Divide the stuffing into 4 equal portions.
+Fill each chicken breast pocket with 2-3 teaspoons of the spinach and cheese mixture.

-Close the ends with a toothpick to secure the stuffing from coming out.
-Here are two ways: One way to seal a chicken breast is to secure it with a toothpick by inserting it through the top, then back down through the bottom layer, and finally back up through the top.
-See the image for details.
+Step 7: Secure the chicken breasts: Close the open ends with a toothpick to keep the stuffing from coming out.
+One way is to insert the toothpick through the top, then down through the bottom layer, and back up through the top.
+See the image for guidance.

-Another easy method is to insert the toothpick from the top and exit through the bottom layer of the chicken breast as shown in the picture below.
+Another easy method: Insert the toothpick from the top and push it through the bottom of the chicken breast, as shown in the picture below.

-4) Pan-sear the chicken: Wipe the pan with clean kitchen tissue.
-I used the same pan used to make stuffing earlier.
-Heat 2 teaspoons of oil over medium heat.
-Place the stuffed chicken in the heated pan.
-Sear the chicken for 2-3 minutes on each side or until golden brown.
-Since my pan was small, I cooked the chicken in two batches.
-The chicken need not be completely cooked.
-Remove the chicken to a baking sheet.
-If your pan is oven-safe, you can bake the chicken in it.
+Step 8: Pan-sear the chicken: Wipe the pan clean (I use the same pan from the stuffing).
+Heat 2 teaspoons of oil over medium heat and place the stuffed chicken in the heated pan.
+Sear for 2-3 minutes on each side until golden.
+Cook in batches if needed.
+The chicken does not need to be fully cooked.
+Transfer to a baking sheet, or keep it in the pan if it's oven-safe.

-6) Serve: Rest the chicken for 5 minutes.
-Remove the toothpicks before serving. spinach stuffed chicken breasts are ready to serve.
+Step 10: Serve: Rest the chicken for 5 minutes.
+Remove the toothpicks before serving.
+Spinach-stuffed chicken breasts are ready to serve.
 Slice them and serve with roasted vegetables or any salad of your choice.

 - Season the chicken breasts to enhance the flavor.